cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-22-the-dynamic-features-of-java.md

     ]
 {% endhighlight %}

-It uses a [`LambdaMetafactory`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/invoke/LambdaMetafactory.html) to create a `CallSite` that is used to invoke the `target` method.
+The above example uses a [`LambdaMetafactory`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/invoke/LambdaMetafactory.html) to create a `CallSite` that is used to invoke the `target` method.
 It uses a [`MethodHandles.Lookup`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/invoke/MethodHandle.html) to find the `target` method.

+The runtime approach is usually reflection-based and, consequently, inefficient.
+On the other hand, the compile-time solution is generally relying on code generation at compile-time.
+This approach is more efficient at runtime.
+However, it's somewhat brittle and may cause a slower startup time as there's more bytecode to process.
+`Function` represents a function that accepts one argument and produces a result.

 ## Java Native Interface